apify/apify-microsoft-power-automate-integration/README.md

 Use the "Run Task" action to start an Apify Task run.

 - Authentication: Use Apify API Key or OAuth 2.0 (scopes: `profile`, `full_api_access`).
-- Headers: All requests include `x-apify-integration-platform: power-automate`.
+- Headers: All requests include `x-apify-integration-platform: microsoft-power-automate`.
-- Task (`task_id`): Select the task from a dynamic dropdown of your available tasks.
+- Task (`taskId`): Select the task from a dynamic dropdown of your available tasks.
 - Input Body (`input_override`): Provide a raw JSON object to override the task's default input.
 - Optional query params:
   - `timeout` (seconds)
   - `memory` (MB): 512, 1024, 2048, 4096, 8192, 16384
   - `waitForFinish` (seconds, max 60).
 If empty or 0, the call is asynchronous (does not wait).

 The connector invokes `POST /v2/actor-tasks/{taskId}/runs` per Apify docs (see: https://docs.apify.com/api/v2/actor-task-runs-post).
-The `taskId` path segment is handled internally; you select the task via the `task_id` parameter.
+The `taskId` path segment is selected directly from the dropdown.

 ## Testing